roytang/blog/content/post/2018/12/movies-tv-2018/index.md

 <time>[2018-03-10 12:25] </time> Jessica Jones S2: In which dark things happen and everyone crosses lines they shouldn't cross

 [Comments](#comment-17cd6094-b523-4026-b3a8-4cf33052b68f)

 ---

+#### Luke Cage season 2

+<time>[2018-07-07] </time> Editing this in 2024 to add this entry.
+Apparently I had watched Luke Cage season 2 on Netflix and had not logged a review.
+I initially thought I had missed it, so I checked out the first episode on Disney+ and a lot of it looked familiar so I checked my NF viewing history.
+Watched the first episode on 6/23 and binged the second half of the season from 7/5-7/7.
+I don't remember much, but apparently this season's villain was Bushmaster.
+I also found some comments from me about one of the characters (I assume Bushmaster) having an accent that I wouldn't be able to understand without subtitles.
+Also, this season aired after Avengers Infinity War, so I had been hoping someone gets dusted in an epilogue or whatever, but no such luck.

+---